tnmercer/Machine_Learning_Optimize/README.md

 The model tracked the actual returns for the first 2 years then began to outperform, resulting in the highest return of the tested models.

 ![GNB Returns](./Starter_Code/gnb_returns.png)

+## Summary Evaluation

+The tested models had similar levels of accuracy with some variance in recall.
+The model that produced the highest overall return, without sacrificing model performance, and is recommended to use is the GNB method.